-For European cooking it is part of the herbal seasoning bouquet garni, which is a combination of herbs tied together with string.
+For European cooking, it is part of the herbal seasoning bouquet garni, which is a combination of herbs tied together with string.

 Coriander, also known as cilantro or dhania is a herb which is popular in South Asian dishes as a garnish at the end of the cooking process.

 Fresh chopped coriander leaves are used as a garnish immediately before serving South Asian dishes because heat diminishes their flavour.

 The fresh leaves are also used an ingredient in Chinese dishes, Mexican cooking, particularly in salsa and guacamole and as a garnish, and in salads in Russia.

 Dill is commonly used in fish dishes, pickles and soups.
 It originated within an area around the Mediterranean and the South of Russia.

-Conversely, heating brings out the aroma of Dill seed, so toasting in a hot frypan before using helps bring out the best in flavour.
+Conversely, heating brings out the aroma of Dill seed, so toasting in a hot frypan before using help bring out the best in flavour.

 It is prepared in the manner of yellow Moong daal as a main-course Indian dish.

 Dill is known for its effectiveness to relieve flatulence and other gastric issues, and often served as an after meal digestive.

-The bulb, foliage, and seeds of the Fennel plant are widely Klassiske gratis spilleautomater pa nett ble opprinnelig innsatt som et alternativ til, pa den tiden, prim?rspillene som for eksempel Black Jack og poker. used in many of the cuisines of the world.
+The bulb, foliage, and seeds of the Fennel plant are widely used in many of the cuisines of the world.
 For cooking, green seeds are the best.
-The leaves are delicate and flavoured.
-The bulb is a crisp, hardy vegetable and may be sautéed, stewed, braised, grilled, or eaten raw.
-Dried fennel seed is an aromatic anise-flavoured spice.

-Fennel features prominently in Mediterranean cuisine, where bulbs and fronds are used, both raw and cooked, in side dishes, salads, pastas, vegetable dishes and risottos.
+Fennel features prominently in Mediterranean cuisine, where bulbs are used, both raw and cooked, in side dishes, salads, pastas, vegetable dishes and risottos.

 In many parts of India and Pakistan, known as “Saunf” roasted fennel seeds are consumed as mukhwas, an after-meal digestive and breath freshener.